 Pippa Bailey, Indy producer/director

-She is on the Advisory Board of IETM – International Performing Arts Network (Brussels) and a board member of Theatre Network NSW.
+Pippa is on the Advisory Board of IETM – International Performing Arts Network (Brussels), and a board member of Theatre Network NSW.
 She is a regular contributor to the strategy group at Culture Declares Emergency in the UK.

 Little Lunch Online (LLOL) is a daily online meet up and creative exchange to support the Australian arts sector during the Corona Virus pandemic.